What is a Wyoming LLC?

 Addresses of the limited liability company

 Mailing and principal addresses.
 Wyoming requires you to list a mailing address and principle address for your Wyoming LLC.
 This is only for public records.
 Many of our clients list our address for this to keep your information off of public records.
 You can have mail sent anywhere regardless of what address you list on the public documents.
 Most people want to hide their addresses and thus need a reliable Wyoming registered agent that will not charge extra for this and will provide a solid registered office address that isn’t a suite number in an executive office center.
+Use of our business address and free mail forwarding (up to 5 documents per year) comes standard when you hire us to form your LLC or simply act as your registered agent.

 Consent to Appointment by Registered Agent